denten-courses/con-civ/2025-spring/README.md

 ### Week 8

-  - Chapter I, II, III in John Stewart Mill, *On Liberty* (1859).
-Should be one of the standard CC paperbacks.
+- Karl Marx, *Capital: A Critique of Political Economy* (1867): Part I, Chapter 1 (pages 41-96).
+I prefer you use the paper copy, but in case you don't have it the full text and the selection are [here][81].
-  - ~Selection from Nietzsche, *On the Genealogy of Morals and Ecce Homo* (1887)~
+- Selection from Nietzsche, *On the Genealogy of Morals and Ecce Homo* (1887)~

 [701]: https://doi-org.ezproxy.cul.columbia.edu/10.1017/CBO9781139149785
 [702]: http://oll.libertyfund.org/titles/mill-the-collected-works-of-john-stuart-mill-volume-xxx-writings-on-india